 - (1) A person under 21 years of age commits the offense of possession of an intoxicating substance if the person knowingly consumes or has in the person's possession an intoxicating substance.
 A person may not be arrested for or charged with the offense solely because the person was at a place where other persons were possessing or consuming alcoholic beverages.
-A person does not commit the offense if the person consumes or gains possession of an alcoholic beverage because it was lawfully supplied to the person under 16-6-305 or when in the course of employment it is necessary to possess alcoholic beverages. - (2a) In addition to any disposition by the youth court under 41-5-1512, a person under 18 years of age who is convicted under this section: - (i) for a first offense, shall be fined an amount not less than \$100 and not to exceed \$300 and: - A) shall be ordered to perform 20 hours of community service; - B) shall be ordered, and the person's parent or parents or guardian shall be ordered, to complete and pay all costs of participation in community-based substance abuse information course that meets the requirements of subsection (8), if one is available; and - C) if the person has a driver's license, must have the license confiscated by the court for 30 days, except as provided in subsection (2)(b); - (ii) for a second offense, shall be fined an amount not less than \$200 and not to exceed \$600 and: - A) shall be ordered to perform 40 hours of community service; - B) shall be ordered, and the person's parent or parents or guardian shall be ordered, to complete and pay all costs of participation in a community-based substance abuse information course that meets the requirements of subsection (8), if one is available; - C) if the person has a driver's license, must have the license confiscated by the court for 6 months, except as provided in subsection (2)(b); and - D) shall be required to complete a chemical dependency assessment and treatment, if recommended, as provided in subsection (7); - (iii) for a third or subsequent offense, shall be fined an amount not less than \$300 or more than \$900, shall be ordered to perform 60 hours of community service, shall be ordered, and the person's parent or parents or guardian shall be ordered, to complete and pay all costs of participation in a community-based substance abuse information course that meets the requirements of subsection (8), if one is available, and shall be required to complete a chemical dependency assessment and treatment, if recommended, as provided in subsection (7).
-If the person has a driver's license, the court shall confiscate the license for 6 months, except as provided in subsection (2)(b).
+A person does not commit the offense if the person consumes or gains possession of an alcoholic beverage because it was lawfully supplied to the person under 16-6-305 or when in the course of employment it is necessary to possess alcoholic beverages. - (3) A person 18 years of age or older who is convicted of the offense of possession of an intoxicating substance: - a) for a first offense: - (i) shall be fined an amount not less than \$100 or more than \$300; - (ii) shall be ordered to perform 20 hours of community service; and - (iii) shall be ordered to complete and pay all costs of participation in a community-based substance abuse information course that meets the requirements of subsection (8); - b) for a second offense: - (i) shall be fined an amount not less than \$200 or more than \$600; - (ii) shall be ordered to perform 40 hours of community service; and - (iii) shall be ordered to complete and pay for an alcohol information course at an alcohol treatment program that meets the requirements of subsection (8), which may, in the court's discretion and on recommendation of a licensed addiction counselor, include alcohol or drug treatment, or both; - c) for a third or subsequent offense: